While there are several components to successful marketing, a few key elements are essential to market your restaurant.

-EFFECTIVE & SMART RESTAURANT BRANDING: spending on an expensive Logo is not BRANDING!
+EFFECTIVE & SMART RESTAURANT BRANDING: spending on an expensive logo is not BRANDING.
 Unknown to most operators, a BRAND is a PROMISE.
 It is what your business stands for, what it does, what it sells & how it sells it.
-The brand should relay the core message of the Product & offering instantly to the customer at a glance & within a few minutes of seeing it.
+The brand should relay the core message of the product & offering instantly to the customer at a glance & within a few minutes of seeing it.
 It should then DELIVER that initial promise or initial feelings it has invoked in the customer through its product, service & experience.
-A strong brand survives years & generation cycles (eg McDonalds, Coca Cola) by delivering its promise and constantly working to reduce the gap between promise and actual execution.
-It also ‘lives’ and while remaining the same at its core values & promises, it copes up with times & technology by always keeping itself one step ahead through RELENTLESS RESTAURANT MARKETING, trainings, Engineering and above all, COMMUNICATION.
+A strong brand survives years & generation cycles (eg the logo we developed for our brand Wokinaki has multiple layers, yet at first glance it portrays an Asian wok nature) by delivering its promise and constantly working to reduce the gap between promise and actual execution.
+It also ‘lives’ and while remaining the same through its core values & promises, it survives & leads the times & technology by always keeping itself one step ahead through RELENTLESS RESTAURANT MARKETING, trainings, engineering and above all, COMMUNICATION.

 RESTAURANT BRAND POSITIONING: Your Brand will be remembered for what you want it to be.
-To stay in the Customer’s mind as the first choice for their needs is how you want to position yourself.
+To stay in the customer’s mind as the first choice for their needs is how you want to position yourself.
 Customers compare you to your competition when choosing.
 Effective positioning means ensuring that your USP (Unique Selling Proposition) comes through immediately.
-For eg: Nando’s Chicken is positioned as the House of Grilled Chicken whereas KFC is your choice for Fried Chicken.
+For eg: our brand The Hampton’s cafe is positioned as the place for ‘the sophisticated & well-heeled café goer looking for urban satisfaction with heritage appeal’ whereas Roti Rollers, another one of our projects is positioned to be ‘Indian street food evolved for the exotic foodie’.
 This is how they ‘position’ and ‘communicate’ their brand.
 For either one of these brands to try and oust the other one out would mean a complete change of Product, Equipment, Cooking methods, so effectively a complete change in Business Model.
 Your brand positioning should ensure it communicates the uniqueness that only you provide & that customers choose you for.